bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 Pay attention now:

 Git works by taking "snapshots" of your project whenever you issue the "commit" command, which are saved as your project's history.
 Don't worry - Git doesn't record the whole project every time you commit: it uses references to previous files in its snapshots, and it also compresses them.
 The actual history folder stays quite small.
-The three "levels" are:
+The three "levels," or "trees," of a git project are:

 The "working directory": This is just the directory (folder) that your project is stored in.
 You make changes to the code in this directory.

 The "Index", or the staging area: This is where you add stuff to be committed.
 This is stored in a file in the .git folder.
 Think of it like a stage: you can use the git `add` command to add files from your working directory to the stage, where they are prepared to be committed.
 Then you can use the `commit` command to take a snapshot of everything on the stage and store it in the project's history.

-The "HEAD": This is just a reference to the previous commit in the current branch, or the last snapshot.
+The "HEAD": This is just a reference to the previous commit or checkout in the current branch.

 Then there is the remote origin, which refers to the remote copy of your project which is stored on GitHub.
 You can use the git `push` command to update the remote repo with any recent commits.